-- 1. Services All services failures data was assumed to be Residential simple type - 2.
-Transformers Both pole mounted, and pad mounted transformers were assumed to be of a size between 60kVA and 600kVA Multiple phase as this is the most common size. - 3.
-Poles Unknown pole types are assumed to be timber.
+- 2. Services All services failures data was assumed to be Residential simple type - 3.
+Transformers Both pole mounted, and pad mounted transformers were assumed to be of a size between 60kVA and 600kVA multiple phase as this is the most common size. - 4.
+Poles Unknown pole types are assumed to be timber. - 5.
+Failure quantities post 1 April 2021 were prorated due to a change in Endeavour Energy's Outage Management System.